-6. What Happens to Fees and Charges If the Loan Never Closes?
+Topic 6: What Happens to Fees and Charges If the Loan Never Closes?

-Change Date November 08, 2010, Change 15 • This section has been updated to make minor grammatical edits. a.
-Itemized Fees and Charges The borrower's out-of-pocket expenses for itemized fees and charges already incurred, such as the appraisal and credit report, do not get refunded. b.
-The One Percent Flat Fee If the lender has already collected the one percent flat fee from the borrower, the lender must refund the fee.
+a.
+Itemized Fees and Charges

+The borrower's out-of-pocket expenses for itemized fees and charges already incurred, such as the appraisal and credit report, do not get refunded.

+b.
+The One Percent Flat Fee

+If the lender has already collected the one percent flat fee from the borrower, the lender must refund the fee.
 This applies to a loan that does not close for any reason, including the borrower going to another lender.

-7. Fees and Charges That Can Be Included in the Loan Amount
+Topic 7: Fees and Charges That Can Be Included in the Loan Amount a.

-a.
 All VA Loans